Thursday February 6th, 2025

 ST cup scheme pricing:

-CC: £20 & £25 adults / £10 & £15 others FA: £30 & £35 adults / £15 & £20 others
+FA: £30 & £35 adults / £15 & £20 others

-ST holders on long-term deals had a price freeze for 2024/25 with standard pricing returning for 2025/26.
+ST holders on long-term deals will see standard pricing return in 2025/26.

 Away tickets: